-The findings from the analysis reveal that there is a need for more high quality research within a range of areas that address questions related to both specific problem areas and expert assessments.
+The findings from the analysis reveal that there is a need for more high-quality research within a range of areas that address questions related to both specific problem areas and expert assessments.
 We would like to point out two of these.
 In accordance with the proposals for further research on individual work behaviour presented in the first category, there is first a need for high quality studies on additional specific problem areas and how the EPS deals with these.
-Such problem areas could be reading and writing difficulties, difficulties with maths, visual or hearing impairment, various syndromes and so on.
+Such problem areas could be reading and writing difficulties, difficulties with maths, visual or hearing impairment, various syndromes, and so on.
 Depending on the research questions, the methodological approaches could be qualitative case studies, longitudinal studies and innovation studies.
-Innovation studies could be studies of ongoing innovations, but these could also be studies where researchers cooperate with the EPS both to develop practice and to gain further insight into such practices and report on them.
+Innovation studies could be studies of on-going innovations, but these could also be studies where researchers cooperate with the EPS, both to develop practice and to gain further insight into such practices and report on them.
 Second, there is a need for more research on expert assessments and how the EPS deals with this important task.
-The EPS’s assessment of minority-language students is a crucial and socially responsible topic which should be constantly explored at the research level.
-However, when it comes to other problem areas, high quality research on expert assessments is equally important.
+The EPS’s assessment of minority-language students is a crucial and socially responsible topic that should be constantly explored at the research level.
+However, when it comes to other problem areas, high-quality research on expert assessments is equally important.
 Until now there have been no reports on individual expert assessments on other specific problem areas.
 Depending on the research question, the methodological approaches used were longitudinal studies and studies of actual practices, as opposed to reported practices and innovation studies.

 Research on collaboration and users’ experiences

 The topics of collaboration and users’ experiences are considered to be closely connected.
-There are altogether eight publications focusing on these topics.
-The review revealed that five of them address collaboration (Anthun, 1999; Anthun & Manger, 2006; Stranda, 2015; Iversen et al. 2006; Ødegaard, 2005), and three focus on users’ experiences of the EPS Anthun, 2000a; 2000b; Sandbæk, 2004).
+There are, altogether, eight publications focusing on these topics.
+The review revealed that five of them address collaboration (Anthun, 1999; Anthun & Manger, 2006; Stranda, 2015; Iversen et al. 2006; Ødegaard, 2005), while three focus on users’ experiences of the EPS Anthun, 2000a; 2000b; Sandbæk, 2004).

 Collaboration

 Anthun (1999) examined how elementary school teachers and school administrators evaluated their collaboration with the EPS.
 An analysis of responses to a questionnaire sent to 136 administrators and 333 teachers showed that the teachers and administrators had different priorities when it came to the quality of the collaboration with the EPS.
 The administrators focused on responsiveness and the promptness of the EPS support, in addition to the availability of services.
 The teachers primarily focused on the adaptability of support, meaning the EPS’s ability to adapt to the teachers’ needs to be listened to, understood and offered appropriate solutions to their problems.
 Another study addresses collaboration between the EPS and schools as reported by EPS professionals.
-Anthun & Manger (2006) point out that schools with special education teams (SET) have more EPS collaboration compared to schools that do not organize themselves into special education teams.
-These findings indicate that internal organization within the schools affects the collaboration with the EPS.
+Anthun & Manger (2006) point out that schools with special education teams (SET) have more EPS collaboration compared to schools that do not organise themselves into special education teams.
+These findings indicate that internal organisation within the schools affects the collaboration with the EPS.